 During the class he will demonstrate each posture along with explanations of the posture.
 The main focus of the instruction is correct alignment, the correct approach to sensation, breathing and relaxation.

 Yoga is a complete exercise system which will help develop strength, balance, and flexibility.
 The movements are linked to breath work.
 The classes includes guided relaxation, mental imagery, and meditation.
 Practicing yoga will help one feel better as one goes through their day.
 Yoga exercises are a great way to balance other types of exercise.

-Eme Miller -Senior Outreach Coordinator / Personal Trainer
+Eme Miller -FItness Coordinator / Personal Trainer